OWASP-Foundation/OWASP-wiki-md/Hartford.md

 Computer Science from Texas A\&M University, and an MBA from MIT Sloan School of Management.

-**What to bring**
+What to bring

-  - Ideas for community-based 2018 initiatives
+\*Ideas for community-based 2018 initiatives

-  - Security questions you're looking for help from other security pros in the area
+\*Security questions you're looking for help from other security pros in the area

-**Important to know**

-RSVP closes @ 4pm the day before the event as a list of names needs to be sent to building security.
-Please make sure your meetup name reflects your full name.

-Note: there is limited street parking and the constitution plaza and financial plaza garages are the closest to the central row meeting rooms.

-## Past Events

 **Agenda: Saturday, Oct 7th 2017**
 9:00AM - 6:00PM